Access

 in 1919 with a Bachelor’s degree in Architecture.
 Just out of school, Riggs found employment as a draftswomen and designer

-his unexpected death in 1930.
-Smith, before his death, treated Riggs as a surrogate daughter, taking her on architectural
+death in 1930.
+Before his death, Smith apparently treated Riggs as a surrogate daughter, taking her on architectural study

-to the Lobero Theatre, El Paso historical complex, and Casa del Herrero.
-After Smith’s death she established a partnership
+file.
+She contributed significantly to the Lobero Theatre, El Paso historical complex, and Casa del Herrero, among other projects.

-independently.
-The numerous residential and public buildings designed by Riggs include homes for Wright Luddington, a home
+The numerous residential and public buildings designed by Riggs include houses for Wright Luddington, Alice Erving, and for

-for Alice Erving, a home for E. Palmer Black, the Vedanta Temple, the library and herbarium of the botanical Garden in Santa
+E. Palmer Black; the Vedanta Temple and the library and herbarium of the botanical Garden in Santa Barbara.
+While most of

 Los Angeles Times; she served on the state Board of Architectural Examiners and the Santa Barbara city and county Landmarks Advisory Committees.